Ouranosinc/xscen/docs/installation.rst

 Official Sources
 ----------------

-Because of some packages being absent from PyPI (such as `xESMF`), we strongly recommend installing `xscen` in an Anaconda environment.
+Because of some packages being absent from PyPI (such as `xESMF`), we strongly recommend installing `xscen` in an Anaconda Python environment.

 `xscen` can be installed directly from conda-forge: